dennmat/FirstCPPApplication/FirstCPPApplication/ReadMe.txt

 of the current map out to a file.
 So i'll need:
--some sort of buildmode boolean that lets me through walls -a "[C]hange tile" command that will let me give all new information to a tile -a "Wr[i]te tile" command that writes the map out to a new file -a "C[o]py and [P]aste" for tiles
+-some sort of buildmode boolean that lets me through walls -a "[C]hange tile" command that will let me give all new information to a tile -a "Wr[i]te map to file" command that writes the map out to a new file -a "C[o]py and [P]aste" for tiles